Legislating dogs ::

 Little Rock, Arkansas

-Some cities adopt pit bull ordinances that prima facie designate the breed "potentially dangerous," which triggers special rules for all pit bull owners.
-Little Rock requires these owners to obtain a potentially dangerous breed permit, a city license and a window sticker on an annual basis and to provide proof that the dog is sterilized and microchipped.
-Pit bull owners are also prohibited from using invisible fences and households are limited to two potentially dangerous breeds per home.
+Some cities adopt pit bull ordinances that prima facie designate the pit bull breed "potentially dangerous," which triggers special rules for pit bull owners.
+Little Rock requires these owners to obtain a potentially dangerous breed permit, a city license, and a window sticker on an annual basis and to provide proof that the dog is sterilized and microchipped.
+Pit bull owners are also prohibited from using invisible fences, and households are limited to two potentially dangerous dog breeds per home.

-Little Rock also prohibits the tethering of all dogs to a stationary object.
-The combination of the city's "potentially dangerous" designation for pit bulls and anti-tethering law has led to excellent results.
-One year after the passage of the 2008 ordinance, Little Rock Animal Services Director Tracy Roark said that chained pit bulls are no longer seen along streets in center city Little Rock and "pit bull attacks have been cut in half."
-Roark credited the ordinance for these results.7
+Little Rock also prohibits the tethering of all dog breeds to a stationary object.
+The combination of the city's "potentially dangerous" designation for pit bulls and anti-tethering ordinance has led to excellent results.
+One year after the passage of the 2008 ordinance, Little Rock Animal Services Director Tracy Roark said that chained pit bulls are no longer seen along streets in center city Little Rock, and that "pit bull attacks have been cut in half."
+Roark credited the city's new ordinance for these results.9

 Dodgeville, Wisconsin

-Other cities adopt ordinances where pit bulls are prima facie designated "dangerous" or "vicious," which sets the bar higher than a "potentially dangerous" label.
+Other cities adopt ordinances where pit bulls are prima facie designated "dangerous" or "vicious," which sets the bar higher than a "potentially dangerous" designation.
 Dodgeville, for instance, declares pit bulls "vicious" and requires the dogs to be muzzled when off property, and when penned outdoors, contained in a secure 6-sided structure that is locked.
 Owners must also carry $50,000 in liability insurance.
-Pit bulls are prohibited from being kept in multiple dwellings in Dodgeville.
+Pit bulls are also prohibited from being kept in multiple-family dwellings in Dodgeville.

 View a collection of model and notable breed-specific ordinances from across the country.